Maxtor: Early financing

 The Maxtor founders, James McCoy, Jack Swartz, and Raymond Niedzwiecki—graduates of the San Jose State University School of Engineering and former employees of IBM—began the search for funding in 1981.
 In early 1982, B.J.
 Cassin and Chuck Hazel (Bay Partners) provided the initial $3 million funding and the company officially began operations on July 1, 1982.
 In February 1983, it shipped its first product to Convergent Technology and immediately received an additional $5.5 million in its second round of funding.
 The company also began negotiations with the EDB (Economic Development Board) of Singapore for favorable terms before committing to Singapore as its offshore manufacturing location.
 The DBS (Development Bank of Singapore) agreed to provide financing to help grow the company in Singapore.
 In 1983, the company established a liaison and procurement office in Tokyo, headed by Tatsuya Yamamoto.

 Maxtor's product architecture used eight disks; 15 surfaces recorded data and the final surface was where the servo track information was located.
 The company developed its own spindle motor, which was fitted within the casting containing the disks.
 This was a major departure as the spindle motor was usually mounted external to the disks.
 The first product was designed to provide 190 MB of storage, but delays in getting magnetic heads to the Maxtor design resulted in the company taking what was available, and the first drive—the XT-1140—was shipped with a capacity of only 140 MB.
-The company received an additional round of financing of approximately $37 million in 1984 before going public in 1985, with Goldman Sachs as the prime underwriter.
+The company received an additional round of financing of approximately $37 million in 1984 before going public in 1986, with Goldman Sachs as the prime underwriter.

-MiniScribe acquisition
+Expansion

+In December 1986, Maxtor acquired U.S. Design Corporation, a loss-making manufacturer of data storage subsystems for microcomputers, for $16.1 million in a stock swap.
+The acquisition was finalized in January 1987.
+In June 1987, Maxtor purchased Storage Dimensions, a maker of high-performance, high-capacity HDD subsystems for the IBM PC (which chiefly made use of Maxtor's own drives), for an undisclosed sum.
+The acquisition was a success story for Maxtor, and the subsidiary had grown to generate $80 million in sales by 1992.
+That year, Maxtor sold off Storage Dimensions to private investors.

 In 1990, Maxtor entered the mass market with its purchase of the assets (but not the liabilities) of bankrupt MiniScribe in Longmont, Colorado.
 The transition was a tough one as the early products of this union (notably the 7120AT 3.5-inch 120 MB drive) had many quality and design problems.
 Later products managed to sell well despite the initial problems.
 In 1996, the company completely redesigned its hard drive product line by introducing its DiamondMax series with a Texas Instruments digital signal processor.